chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 ### Raspberry Pi

-No special setup is necessary for booting on Raspberry Pi.
+No special setup is necessary for booting on Raspberry Pi, except possibly for tweaking the cmdline (`/boot/cmdline.txt`) to reflect your partition and filesystem layout.
+If your filesystem (not partition) is labeled `root`, no changes should be necessary.

 ## Other post-installation tasks